 Don't press the recipient with scarcity tactics by mentioning that the offer has been extended to multiple individuals and might not be available if they don't act fast.
 It’s vital to maintain respect for the recipient's decision-making process.

-The Remedy: Be transparent, specific, and respectful.
+The solution: Be transparent, specific, and respectful.
 Clearly define what you're offering and asking in return and avoid pressure tactics.

 The Cold Email Catastrophe